 Two documents.
 One for understanding the model.
 One for running it.

-The conceptual foundation for FLOW.
-Covers the operating model's origins, design rationale, and how it fits within modern software delivery thinking.
-Intended for engineering leaders and architects.
+The research foundation for FLOW.
+Covers the operating model's origins, design rationale, and how it relates to Agile, Kanban, Scrum, and lean thinking.
+Grounded in established research with full citations.
+Intended for engineering leaders and decision makers.